 ML is a technique by which a computer can learn from data without using a pre-programmed complex set of rules.
 Instead, ML algorithms build a model based on sample data or training data, which are huge datasets.
-These models are then used to make decisions and predictions without explicitly programming the rules, as is done using conventional methods of programming.
+These models are then used to make decisions and predictions without explicitly programming the rules, as is done using conventional programming methods.

-Deep learning is a specialized Machine Learning technique based on Artificial Neural Networks, which is inspired by the biological neural networks that we humans possess.
+Deep learning is a specialized Machine Learning technique based on Artificial Neural Networks, inspired by the biological neural networks that we humans possess.

 Does AI Require Coding?

-The narrow intelligence that we have prevalent in the industry is based on Machine Learning and Deep Learning, both of which need extensive libraries to handle and process data quickly and easily.
+The narrow intelligence prevalent in the industry is based on Machine Learning and Deep Learning, both of which need extensive libraries to handle and process data quickly and easily.
 So yes, the answer to that question is yes, coding is a requirement in AI.